orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 ---
 ## Composite
-* **Definition:** *Compose objects into tree structures to represent part-whole hierarchies, lets clients treat individual objects and compositions of objects uniformly*
+* **Definition:** *Composes objects into tree structures to represent part-whole hierarchies, lets clients treat individual objects and compositions of objects uniformly*
 * **Frequency of use:** *Medium high*

 +++